Fraud Blocker

 The different types of therapy

-Most people think of therapy as a way to address mental health disorders, but many different types of therapy can be helpful for different issues.
+Most people think of therapy as a way to address mental health disorders, but many different types of therapy can be helpful for other issues.
 Some common types of therapy include:

 Cognitive behavioral therapy: This type helps people to change negative thinking patterns and behaviors that are contributing to their mental health disorder.